TRON-Bioinformatics/SV-LRvsSR/README.md

 -BAM `<short-reads BAM alignment file>` \
 -BAMLinked `<linked-reads BAM alignment file>` \
 -Threads `<Number of cores.
 Default=1>` \
--outdir `<Output directory path>`\
+-outdir `<Output directory path>`

 This generates tab delimited file with local coverage around breakpoints calculated from short-reads and/or linked-reads alignment file.
-If "Annotate" argument is Yes, then each breakpoint is annotated with repetitive and porr mappability regions.
+If "Annotate" argument is Yes, then each breakpoint is annotated with repetitive and poor mappability regions.
 Example file: /example/Combined_SR_LR_requant_GEM_annotated.tsv.\
+Repeat masker and mappability files can be downloaded here: [http://genome.ucsc.edu/cgi-bin/hgTables]

 7. Train and/or predict probability of true SV from short-reads technology